jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-05-ptahhotep-checkpoint.md

 ---
 layout: post
-title: "The Instruction of Ptahhotep"
+title: "The Maxims of Ptahhotep, Maxim 1"
 category: quotes
 ---